 If you do not feel well and are not acclimatized well, camping in the middle of nowhere may end up having you in deep trouble.
 So, please ensure proper acclimatization and well being before camping.

 Manali Leh Highway is a perfect example, where camping can be done anywhere on Manali Leh Highway but you must be preferably at an altitude where AMS does not hit you.
 There is no issue up to Darcha, and you can camp anywhere, but beyond Darcha the whole highway runs at an average altitude of 14000 Feet almost until you descend to Rumtse from Taglang La.

 Once you cross Darcha, then I will suggest to camp only around Sarchu and Pang so that you get some help in case required from the people around.

 Staying warm and being well hydrated will surely help you acclimatize at a much faster rate.

 7. Wash your hands properly and if possible carry a filter bottle

 It is always better to wash or sanitize your hands every now and then because even diarrhea could become very serious when coupled with high altitude.

-Best way to stay away from it is to wash/sanitize your hands often and if possible try to carry a water bottle with a filter.
-Do carry medicines for stomach upset, diarrhea and other basic medicines for regular illness especially for which you are vulnerable.
+The best way to stay away from it is to wash/sanitize your hands often and, if possible, try to carry a water bottle with a filter.
+Do carry medicines for stomach upset, diarrhea and other basic medicines for a regular illness especially for which you are vulnerable.